LinkedIn Ad Library Scraper — Competitor B2B Ads & Creatives avatar

 LinkedIn Ad Library Scraper — Competitor B2B Ads, Creatives & Impressions

-Extract every ad your competitors are running on LinkedIn — full creatives, headlines, ad copy, CTAs, and the data other scrapers miss: advertiser company ID, the legal paying entity, exact run dates, total impressions, impressions by country, and complete targeting (language, locations, audience, company, job and interest facets).
+Extract every ad your competitors are running on LinkedIn — full creatives, headlines, ad copy and CTAs, plus the data other scrapers miss: the advertiser's company ID and the legal paying entity on virtually every ad, and exact run dates, total impressions, impressions by country and complete targeting (language, locations, audience, company, job and interest facets) wherever LinkedIn publishes them — which is primarily for EU-served ads (see the measured coverage table).
 Search by keyword, company, or payer, and turn on Monitoring mode to capture only newly-launched ads on a schedule.

 No login, no cookies, no browser — fast JSON extraction straight from LinkedIn's public Ad Library.